Events at Sandwell Museums

-Hideous histories crafts - 26 and 30 May - 11am-3pm come along and enjoy some history crafts and get ready for the hideous history launch during the summer holidays.
+Hideous histories crafts - 26 and 30 May - 11am-3pm come along and enjoy some hideous history crafts.
 Price dependant on item made.
 The Manor House Museum.

-The hideous histories guide to pirates - 28 May, 11am-3pm plus hideous history pirates.
+The hideous histories guide to perilous pirates - 28 May, 11am-3pm.
 Help to save the Manor House from being ambushed by the pirates of dark water led by the very naughty Gertie Gunpowder!!
 Crafts and activities, magic, storytelling and balloons - fun for all.
-This will be our first hideous history event of the year so come along pick up a passport, attend this and the other events through the summer holidays and win a prize.
-Admission free.
-There will be a charge for some activities.
 The Manor House Museum.

-Hideous histories Wednesday - Join us during the summer holidays on Wednesdays for the hideous histories guide to the Romans, Egyptians and Greeks, enjoy storytelling and meet some real Egyptian objects.
-Look out for more details.
+Hideous histories Wednesday - Join us during the summer holidays on Wednesdays for the hideous histories guide to the not so nice things that happened long ago.
+There will be craft workshops and story telling and much more.
 The Manor House Museum.

-Hideous histories guide to Tudor loathsome life - 19 August.
+Hideous histories guide to the Wise Woman....the Wise Woman - 19 August.
 12pm-4pm.
-Join us an afternoon learning about the less savoury aspects of Tudor life, meet the wise woman and learn about terrible Tudor toilets and hygiene and make-up.
+An afternoon learning about the less savoury aspects of Tudor life, meet the wise woman who will cure you of any ailments and learn about Tudor medicine, crime and punishments.
 Oak House Museum.

-The Hideous Halloween Histories Guide to Wicked Witches - 2 November 11am-3pm, Ever wondered why witches look the way they do, and why people believed in witches long ago - join us for a family friendly look at witches at the Oak House in the seventeenth century with music, dancing, games, crafts but beware of the witchfinder general.
+The hideous Halloween histories guide to wicked witches - 2 November 11am-3pm, Ever wondered why witches look the way they do, and why people believed in witches long ago - join us for a family friendly hands on look at witches in the 1600s and see the house come to life with historic characters, games and crafts but beware of the Witch Finder general who is looking to weed out any signs of witchcraft!
 The Oak House Museum.